jorinvo/gofer/README.md

 <a name="attrNote" />
-##`note:`
+##`note()`

 Create a `note`-element which describes the given element.
-Use it like `{{input note: 'Enter your name here'}}`.
+Use it like `{{input note(Enter your name here) }}`.
 Since this note is related to an element gofer can tell you more about what you are doing e.g. telling you which required fields you left empty.

 Tags: [`input`](#input), [`text`](#text), [`img`](#img), [`file`](#file), [`files`](#files), [`opt`](#opt), [`toggle`](#toggle), [`list`](#list)